Oh, you guys. I’ve been waiting nearly a year to hit publish on this blog post.

-In fact, I’ve spent the past seven years of my life behind a desk – though this has never defined me.
+In fact, I’ve spent the past seven-plus years of my life behind a desk – though this has never defined me.

 Here’s why none of that matters:

 At my very core, I am an athlete.
 I’m a leader.
 I’m a motivator, a giver and an inspiration-seeker.
 Music is my second language and empowering people is my passion – whether it’s through writing or in-person.
-I’ve grown into this insatiable aspiration to inspire.
+I’ve ultimately grown into an insatiable aspiration to inspire other people.

 Simply put: SoulCycle is my lifestyle.